 - Team player

 Are you interviewing for a leadership role?
 If so, it's particularly important to use strong, active verbs.
 Show how you've led teams and projects, and take ownership of any results and accomplishments from throughout your career.
 Try using these words to convey your leadership strengths:

 - I handled that by…

 Industry Buzzwords and Jargon

 Each industry comes with its own buzzwords.
 When you're outside of the field, this jargon can be off-putting—like a code keeping you from following the conversation.
-But if you're in the know, and the jargon is familiar, using it during conversations is a bit like a secret handshake—it lets interviewers know you really get the industry.
+But if you're in the know, and the jargon is familiar, using it during conversations is a bit like a secret handshake—it lets interviewers know you understand the industry.

 To use jargon, of course, you'll have to understand it, so if you're new to an industry or field, read up on familiarize yourself with it.
 Follow people in the industry on Twitter, connect with them on LinkedIn, and seek out relevant blogs and videos.